 Kingdom of Dreams is a place where ‘’Ultimate, Incredible Indian fantasy comes alive’’.
-Many people who visited KOD will vouch in favour of this statement.
 KOD brings together India’s Art, Culture, Heritage, Food, Bollywood, Performing Arts and Shopping experience under one roof.
 All this is mixed together and presented with technological awesomeness.
 If you have only one day, and you want to experience entire India with all the comfort you can think of, KOD is the place to go.

-You can enjoy food from every corner of the country here as well, but if you are amazed by Bollywood, then IIFA Buzz, a glamorous Bollywood themed café is the place where you should head to.
+To be honest, KOD is in Gurgaon which is part of National Capital Region of Delhi.
+Nevertheless, there are very few foreigners reach out there.
+There are also two famous theatre shows in KOD – Jhumroo and Zangoora staged in Las Vegas-style live show.
+You can also try food from every corner of the country here as well, but if you are into Bollywood, then IIFA Buzz, a glamorous Bollywood themed café is the place you can try.

 20. Crafts Museum

-I think in India, where you get overwhelmed with sightseeing options, museums are always an offbeat experience.
-You rarely find a crowd there and you actually get time to explore each stand as long as you feel like.
-If you have an interest in art, you will surely love the Crafts Museum, which is in Pragati Maidan.
-Here you can find artisans from different areas of art demonstrating their skills of pottery, embroidery, weaving, carving etc.
+If you have an interest in handicrafts, you will surely love the Crafts Museum, which is in Pragati Maidan.
+Here you can find artisans from different areas of art demonstrating their skills of pottery, embroidery, weaving, carving, etc.

-It is one of the largest crafts museum of India and it contains artefacts from all across the country, tracing the entire range on artisanal work.
-There are more than 22,000 tribal objects in the museum galleries to savour your eyes.
-There is also a cute little café there to recharge your batteries whenever tired of walking.
+It is one of the largest crafts museums in India and it contains artifacts from all across the country, tracing the entire range of artisanal work.
+There are more than 22,000 tribal objects in the museum galleries.

 21. Sulabh International Museum of Toilets